collab-uniba/EMTK_datasets/jira/emotions/README.md

 The train/test files refer to the binary version of the dataset where:
 - love and joy are mapped into positive cases
 - sadness, fear, and anger are mapped into negative cases
+-  the absence of emotions defines neutral cases
 - surprise cases were discarded

 ## Fair Use Policy